kdjordan/udacity-k8-project/README.md

 # Udacity K8s Project

-Images are in order od the Rubic requests..
+Images are in order of the Rubic requirements.

 ### Repos